DDSNA/raspberry-pi-quickfiles/README.md

 2. Airflow support software such as a Redis database and a Postgresql database
 3. Independent Postgresql database for sandboxing purposes
 4. PgAdmin dependent on the Postgresql database mentioned above
-5. (Optional) Spark image that can be built and enabled to connect with the Airflow system
+5. (Optional) Spark image that can be built locally and enabled to connect with the Airflow system

 Prerequisites: Docker, Make (optional)